 It goes without saying that the loss of major medical infrastructure, trained personnel and specialty equipment means certain death for these unfortunate souls, as these conditions have long plagued mankind but for much of our history we lack the capability to effectively treat various conditions.

 So there are two ways to approach the problem; the first way is to simply hope that things will not get so bad where the supply chain of vital medicines will be disrupted, power to essential medical equipment will not be cut off and trained personnel to administer both will not go missing, die or themselves be appropriated to take care of other, “bigger” problems.

 The second way is to become solely responsible for the health and well-being of yourself and your loved ones.
 On the less intensive end of the spectrum this means stockpiling the needed medicines and obtaining specialized medical equipment.

 On the far end of the spectrum this means learning how to manufacture medicines from scratch and even obtaining such intricate and out-of-the-ordinary equipment as dialysis machines.

-If you are already shaking your head at the prospect. then you’re probably not that serious about keeping yourself and your loved ones alive come hell or high water.
+If you are already shaking your head at the prospect. then you’re probably not that serious about keeping yourself and your loved ones alive no matter what.
 It might mean intensive study along with the development and practice of new skill sets to make this possible for you.

 You might have to acquire fantastically expensive equipment, then learn how to maintain and operate it safely.
 It is what must be done if you want to free yourself and your loved one from such an unhappy fate.
 If you are not willing to do this you had better know how to acquire what is needed no matter what should such a scenario ever befall you.